-A few things come to mind when thinking about Arkansas: Walmart, former President Bill Clinton, hogs, pine trees, the Ozarks, and former Razorback basketball superstar Larry Johnson.
+A few things come to mind when thinking about Arkansas: Walmart, former President Bill Clinton, hogs, pine trees, the Ozarks, and former Razorback basketball coach Nolan Richardson.
 Arkansas is the nation’s largest producer of rice and its state beverage is milk.
 The Natural State is full of friendly people, fun things to do, and the most Walmarts per capita than any other state, but it hasn’t been known for mobile sports betting opportunities – until now.

 There may not be very much legal gambling in Arkansas these days, but its gambling history is long and storied.
 A century ago, Hot Springs, Arkansas was one of the biggest gambling meccas in the entire country, boasting several large illegal casinos and off-track betting long before it was available nationwide.
 The only thing left from those halcyon days are the hot springs and Oaklawn racetrack, a storied horse track that still has a meet every winter/spring.
 However, the state’s gambling fortunes have recently changed as legislators have now approved statewide, legal online sports betting.
 Rules were agreed upon, and the official launch of online sportsbooks in the state took place on March 7th, 2022 with Betly opening the market.

 Legal sports betting in Arkansas